tgraupmann/TAGENIGMA-Docs/Word-Detection.md

     }
 ```

-14) Add a helper method for setting up spectrum data in the word profiles.
+14) Add a helper method for loading the microphone data into the word profiles.

 ```
     /// <summary>